telus/terraform-aws_rds_cluster/README.md

 Required:

-- `name` - Name of the RDS instance
+- `name` - Name of the RDS instance.
+Only lowercase and hyphen characters required
+- `identifier` - Identifier of the RDS instance.
+Alphanumeric (any case) but no hyphens allowed
 - `username` - Username for the RDS instance, max 16 characters
 - `password` - Password for the RDS instance